muhammadghazali/kabam-kernel/README.md

         });
         return mongoose.model('dogs', DogsSchema);
       }},
-      'setAppParameters': null, //can be ommited
+      'extendApp': null, //can be ommited
-      'setAppMiddlewares': null, //can be ommited
+      'extendMiddlewares': null, //can be ommited
-      'extendAppRoutes': function (core) {
+      'extendRoutes': function (core) {
         core.app.get('/newPlugin', function (req, res) {
           res.send('New plugin is installed as object');
         });